AndyChou-777/restaurant-booking/README.md

 # restaurant-booking
-This is a project for testing.
+This is a project for restaurant-booking.